ATTX-project/ATTX-project.github.io/attx_project/ATTX-Architecture-Overview.md

 We would like to illustrate how such an architecture would look in practice and some of the microservices that might be part of it.

 In Figure 4 we illustrate a pipeline that downloads a new version of a dataset and replaces the old one.
-We identified the following microservices to aid with this process:
+We identified the following services to aid with this process:
 * _RMLService_ - converting the downloaded dataset from CSV format to RDF and storing it for access at a specified location;
 * _GM-API_ - used for orchestrating access to the Graph Store and generation of provenance information;
-* _ProvenanceAPI_ - based on the collected information and a trigger from _GM-API_ this service will generate provenance data and store it to its own Graph Store or send it to _GM-API_;
+* _ProvenanceAPI_ - based on the collected information and a trigger from _GM-API_ this service will generate provenance data and store it to its own Graph Store or send it to _GM-API_ on a request basis;
-* _UVProvenanceAPI_ - used for extracting provenance information from UnifiedViews, as not all provenance information can collected (start and end times of a pipeline/workflow, if a workflow is public or private or if a pipeline execution is successful) by the DPUs and transmitted to _GM-API_ and implicit to _ProvenanceAPI_.
+* _UVProvenanceAPI_ - used for extracting provenance information from UnifiedViews, as not all provenance information can be collected (start and end times of a pipeline/workflow, if a workflow is public or private, or if a pipeline execution is successful) by the DPUs and transmitted to _GM-API_ and implicitly to _ProvenanceAPI_.

 ![Figure 4.
 ATTX Platform Architecture](images/wf_services_overview.svg)